“Violinist with urge for freedom’- Midori Seiler has risen to the most versatile and prominent violinist of the baroque scene“

 biography

-Her musical education took her from Salzburg via Basel and London to Berlin.
-She was tutored by the most varied and distinctive musical personalities: the ‚modern’ instrumentalists Helmut Zehetmair, Sandòr Végh, Adelina Oprean, David Takeno and Eberhard Feltz as well as two specialists for ancient music, Stephan Mai and Thomas Hengelbrock.
+Midori Seiler, the Bavarian-Japanese daughter of two pianists, grew up in Salzburg.
+Her musical education took her further to Basel, London, and Berlin.
+She studied with musicians of diverse profiles: the „modern“ violinists Helmut Zehetmair, Sandòr Végh, Adelina Oprean, David Takeno, and Eberhard Feltz, as well as two specialists in early music: Stephan Mai and Thomas Hengelbrock.

 1472212832_file_pdfpress-info.pdf